BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 We will use the local BLAST to identify if the bacterial genomes carry a gene of interest.
 We will use bacterial spot causing *Xanthomonas* and one of the conserved effector ‘AvrBs2’ sequence as an example today.
 More information on *Xanthomonas* is [available here](https://www.nature.com/articles/s41579-020-0361-8).

-> ## Effectors proteins
+> ## Pathogen effectors proteins
 > Effectors are proteins that are secreted by
-> pathogenic bacteria into the host cells.
+> pathogenic bacteria into the plant cells to.
+> manipulate host prcoesses and achieve colonization.
+> The effector gene we are analyzing in this course
-> *avrBs2* is one of the most studied and conserved
+> named [*avrBs2*](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1002408) is one of the most studied bacterial effectors
+> because of its significant virulence contribution and is
-> effector gene found in multiple *Xanthomonas* species.
+> conserved across multiple *Xanthomonas* species.
 {: .notes}

 In the folder `/blue/share/xanthomonas/`, there are four *Xanthomonas* species genomes.